 Air pollution is a term that applies to any chemical, physical or biological agent that affects the natural characteristics of the atmosphere.
-According to Anderson, (2005) air pollution is perceived as the presence in the outdoor or indoor atmosphere of one or more gaseous or particulate contaminants in quantities, characteristics and of duration that is injurious to human, plant or animal life or to property, or which unreasonably interferes with the comfortable enjoyment of life and property.
+Air pollution is perceived as the presence in the outdoor or indoor atmosphere of one or more gaseous or particulate contaminants in quantities, characteristics and of duration that is injurious to human, plant or animal life or to property, or which unreasonably interferes with the comfortable enjoyment of life and property.
 Cole and Gray, (2015) asserted that air pollution is a physical, biological or chemical alteration to the air in the atmosphere which occurs when any harmful gases, dust, smoke enters into the atmosphere and makes it difficult for plants, animals and humans to survive.
-Air pollution poses a major threat to the health of individuals in many West African countries like Nigeria as well as other industrialized nations (WHO, 2014).
-Since Nigeria started exploration of its oil and gas, and other natural resources in 1970s, it has experienced an escalation in its population growth, urbanization, and industrialization together with great increase in motorization and energy use.
+Air pollution poses a major threat to the health of individuals in many West African countries like Nigeria as well as other industrialized nations (WHO, 2014).Since Nigeria started exploration of its oil and gas, and other natural resources in 1970s, it has experienced an escalation in its population growth, urbanization, and industrialization together with great increase in motorization and energy use.
 The environment today has become contaminated, undesirable and harmful for mans habitation following the pollution of the air.

 Air pollutant is a substance in the air that can have adverse effects on humans and the ecosystem.
-Indoor air pollutants and urban air quality are listed as two of the world's worst toxic pollution problems and around two million people die prematurely from the effects of polluted air every single year (WHO, 2014).
+Indoor air pollutants and urban air quality are listed as two of the world's worst toxic pollution problems and around two million people die prematurely from the effects of polluted air every single year.
 The various forms of air pollutants in Nigeria include: aggravated bush burning, combustion, gas flaring, improper disposal of domestic and industrial wastes; pollution through oil spillage; car exhausts, unsanitary and unsafe housing.
-According to WHO, (2004) the sources of air pollutantsare; traffic (especially diesel vehicles), industrial sectors (from brick making to oil and gas production), power plants, cooking and heating with solid fuels (e.g. coal, wood, crop waste), forest fires and open burning of municipal waste and agricultural residues.
+According to WHO, (2004) the sources of air pollutants are; traffic (especially diesel vehicles), industrial sectors (from brick making to oil and gas production), power plants, cooking and heating with solid fuels (e.g. coal, wood, crop waste), forest fires and open burning of municipal waste and agricultural residues.
 Though, the levels of air pollutants can vary from country to country and from continent to continent (Bingheng and Haidong, 2008).

 Causes of air pollution in Nigeria could be linked to high incidence of gas flares, that is, a situation where 53% of the gas produced are being flared (Okebukola, 2001); similarly, massive use of fuel wood for cooking by the people due to the nation's ailing economy, indiscriminate bush burning and other damaging forces have aspirated the problem of air pollution contemporarily.
-Unsuitable large-scale exploitation of ecosystems for strictly economic ends is resulting in dangerous outcomes in which the environment and agricultural productivity is degraded and the benefit proves illusory (Opera, 2003).
-The most serious causes of air pollution in Nigeria environment are found in cities in Niger Delta following activities of exploitation and exploration of petroleum, oil and gas.
+The most serious causes of air pollution in Nigeria environment are found in cities in Niger Delta following activities of exploitation and exploration of oil and gas.
 According to Opera, (2008) their surroundings have been adversely polluted.

 During recent years, there has been a growing awareness about possible biological effects of deposition of various pollutants in the atmospheric environment (Abdulkareem and Odigure, 2001).
 The frequent pollution of the environment is one of the most critical ecological crises the world is subjected today.
 The environment (air, water, land, and soil) was in the past pure, virgin, undisturbed, uncontaminated and basically most hospitable for living organisms but the situation today is reverse.
 Due to this, "air pollution and population health" has become one of the most important environmental and public health issues (Bingheng and Haidong, 2008).
-It is against this backdrop that this study seeks to evaluate the pollution status in some selected sities in effurunand its environ Delta State.
+It is against this backdrop that this study seeks to evaluate the pollution status in some selected sites in Warri and its environs in Delta State.

-Statement of the problem
+1.2 Statement of the Problem